 Paint the container with spray paint or chalkboard paint.
 Add stencil decorations or use chalk to label the contents.

 Use a thin white glue to adhere fabric or paper to the container.
 From there you can also add ribbons, buttons and other decorations.

 Once you open a bag of dried beans, popcorn kernels or rice, pour the contents into a large container (or two) rather than keeping the bag in the pantry, which can easily spill and attract pests.

 This tip works for the freezer as well.
 After you break open a bag of frozen veggies, pour the rest in a container to keep your peas, corn and broccoli from getting freezer burn.
 These containers also make useful freezer containers for stock, soup or leftovers.

 Use the containers to send leftovers home with friends after dinner parties.
 This way you don’t have to worry about getting a plate or bowl returned to you, and your friends have a lidded container that won’t spill in the car.

 Poke holes in the bottom, add soil and a few seeds to create a window herb garden.
 Place the lid underneath to catch water.

 Cut a slit in the lid to collect Box Tops for Education or other labels you’re collecting for school fundraisers.

 Forget buying gift bags or wrapping paper; instead, place your small gift inside a beautifully decorated yogurt container.
 This idea can be used for both food and non-food items.

 Create camping kits with the containers.
-Ideas include: silverware and sharp knives; a sponge, cloth and dishsoap for washing dishes; and different size batteries for flashlights, lanterns and the air mattress pump.
+Ideas include: silverware and sharp knives; a sponge, cloth and dishsoap for washing dishes; and different batteries for flashlights, lanterns and the air mattress pump.